redteamsecurity/AutoNessus/README.md

 # Credentials
-This script authenticates to the Nessus service when supplying any other flag than -h.
+This script authenticates to the Nessus server when supplying any other flag than -h.
 Correct URL and credentials must be placed on lines 52-56 of the script.

 # Example